BonkMasterMord/CPE-487/README.md

 ```

 **Project Outcome:**
 The final result is a functioning hardware-accelerated Pong game on an FPGA, complete with VGA output, real-time input from both keypad and buttons, and a live score display.
 This project demonstrates the integration of multiple FPGA components (I/O, display, timing) to create an interactive pong style gameplay.

+**Things we could improve or would like to do if given more time**
+- Center the ball a bit better so it will fly in a more uniform way.
+- Create switches that can change the color of the bats or background, allowing for customization.
+- Allow for multiple balls to be served at the same time by adding button input from the HexCalc (more fun game).